Data Science (CERT)

 This program can be completed in a traditional classroom format or entirely online.

-To address the need for trained professionals in the interdisciplinary field of data mining, the Department of Computer Engineering and Computer Science and the Department of Mathematics faculty have developed a joint certificate program in data mining.
-The certificate will consist of 18 credit hours, with three required courses from Computer Engineering and Computer Science and three elective courses selected from a list of relevant elective courses in Computer Engineering and Computer Science and Mathematics.
+To address the need for trained professionals in the interdisciplinary field of data mining, the Department of Computer Science and Engineering and the Department of Mathematics faculty have developed a joint certificate program in data mining.
+The certificate will consist of eighteen (18) credit hours, with three required courses from Computer Science and Engineering and three elective courses selected from a list of relevant elective courses in Computer Science and Engineering and Mathematics.

 The admission standards for the Graduate Certificate program in Data Science are as follows: